-The idea of a local celebration started in 1912 with Dairy Day to promote the dairy industry in this area.
+While the Town of Johnstown was established in 1902, the idea of a local celebration started a decade later, in 1912 with Dairy Day, to promote the dairy industry in this area.
 Circus-type tents were set up to house events and cattle judging.
 Farmers from throughout the state, as well as surrounding states, came to Johnstown to exhibit their cattle, see the exhibits, and hear speakers with the industry.
 They also brought their families to enjoy the carnival rides, games, entertainment and food of the day.

 The start of the local dairies – and Dairy Day – was said to be the beginning of the dairy business in northern Colorado.
 The Great Depression and World War II saw a lapse in local festivities.
 Residents revived the day for several years at the end of the 1940’s and early 1950’s, but 1951 saw the last Dairy Day.